-The site of eighteenth-century garden parties and a favorite retreat for European jet set in the 1930s, Hotel La Mamounia has a history ripe with sophistication.
-The classic hotel has been recently restored to the height of grandeur with thoughtful pairings of antique and updated interiors by renowned French architect and designer Jacques Garcia.
+The site of 18th-century garden parties and a favorite retreat for European jet set in the 1930s, Hotel La Mamounia has a history rife with sophistication.
+The classic hotel has been restored to the height of its grandeur with thoughtful pairings of antique and updated interiors by renowned French architect and designer Jacques Garcia.

 Hues of crimson and earthy brown invite relaxation in each room – the perfect mix of Moorish and modern decor.
 Crisp linens and marble en suite bathrooms lend to the feeling of royal accommodations.